Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If you received an administrative penalty from Carrier and Vehicle Safety, you can contact the Carrier and Vehicle Safety Branch for payment.
 Details on the payment process and contact information are included in the Notice of the Administrative Penalty.
 Clients may also provide their payment at an Alberta Registry, with an additional fee for service.

 - Payment by credit card: Contact the Carrier & Vehicle Safety Branch at 403-755-6111 (toll free in Alberta by first dialing 310-0000) to set-up a credit card payment by email or telephone payment services, in a manner that is compliant with Payment Card Industry (PCI) Compliance requirements.

 - Payment by cheque: A copy of the notice must be submitted along with the remittance, payable to the Government of Alberta.

 Should you experience financial challenges and are unable to submit the payment by the specified due date, you can contact the department to review your payment options and arrange more time for payment.
 For more information contact Carrier & Vehicle Safety at: 403-755-6111 or by email [email protected].

 How to request a reconsideration of a Registrar decision

-The Traffic Safety Act provides a carrier the ability to have a Registrar's decision reconsidered by Alberta Transportation.
+The Traffic Safety Act provides a carrier the ability to have a Registrar's decision reconsidered.

 If you want to have a decision reconsidered by the Registrar you must complete an online application on the Registrar reconsideration page.